 When he was released from the hospital, he noticed a crumpled lotto scratch off on the ground.
 Since then he has begun collecting discarded scratch-offs.
 So much so, he was able to fill three suitcases.

 From there, he created the installation entitled “Money Down” which was displayed at the Andrew Edlin Gallery in 2013.

 I, myself, don’t see this as artful… Just garbage in a room.
 But, who am I?

 Slick Oil Paintings

-Another artist who turned to the world of lottery for inspiration is Hugo Kobayashi.
-His work was featured in the Hang Art Gallery in September of 2010.
-The installation was called “Nothing for Something” and featured 16” x 32” oil paintings of crumpled lottery tickets and scratch offs.
+Another artist who turned to the world of the lottery for inspiration is Hugo Kobayashi.
+His work was featured in the Hang Art Gallery in September 2010.
+The installation was called “Nothing for Something” and featured 16” x 32” oil paintings of crumpled lottery tickets and scratch-offs.

 Who knew lotteries could be so inspirational to the art community?
 Whether it is speaking out on social problems or reminding us that lottery tickets can be more of a waste of money than they are worth, there is one thing to be gathered from these artists—people are attracted to the neon colors and the allure of just the possibility of winning copious amounts of money.
 With that kind of appeal, the lottery is not going away anytime soon.